Potiga Side Effects

 Note: This document contains side effect information about ezogabine.
 Some of the dosage forms listed on this page may not apply to the brand name Potiga.

 Common side effects of Potiga include: ataxia, blurred vision, confusion, dizziness, drowsiness, fatigue, tremor, hallucination, and skin discoloration.
-Other side effects include: abnormal gait, anxiety, aphasia, asthenia, constipation, diplopia, disorientation, dysarthria, dysuria, equilibrium disturbance, influenza, memory impairment, nausea, paresthesia, urinary hesitancy, and vertigo.
+Other side effects include: abnormal gait, anxiety, aphasia, asthenia, balance impairment, constipation, diplopia, disorientation, dysarthria, dysuria, influenza, memory impairment, nausea, paresthesia, urinary hesitancy, and vertigo.
 See below for a comprehensive list of adverse effects.

 For the Consumer